binsync/libbs/README.md

 start a new process using a specified decompiler.

 ### UI Mode (default)
-To use the same script everywhere, use the convince function `DecompilerInterface.discover_interface()`, which will auto find the correct interface.
+To use the same script everywhere, use the convenience function `DecompilerInterface.discover_interface()`, which will auto find the correct interface.
 Copy the below code into any supported decompiler and it should run without edit.
 ```python
 from yodalib.api import DecompilerInterface